Badges uniform and etiquette

 When representing the Lord-Lieutenant, Deputy Lieutenants may wear special badges which again depicts the Tudor Rose; Men wear the badge with a neck ribbon (below left); ladies wear the badge as a brooch (below right)

-The Lord-Lieutenant is The Queen’s personal representative in Berkshire.
+The Lord-Lieutenant is The King’s personal representative in Berkshire.

 The Lieutenancy Officer is able to give advice on all aspects of protocols and procedures; please contact her by phone or e-mail.
 There is also detailed written guidance available to hosts planning a visit from the Lord-Lieutenant or his representative.